 - All-Purpose Flour: I swear by Bob's Red Mill Organic All-Purpose Flour, but if you're gluten free you can swap this for a gluten-free favorite or even almond flour.

-- Eggs: Traditional chicken francese calls for an egg and flour dredge (or breading), but I like to simply use a flour dredge.
+- Eggs: Traditional chicken francese calls for an egg and flour dredge (or breading), but I sometimes only use a flour dredge.
 If you wanted to use egg for the dredge, use two of them.

 - Butter: No one was ever unhappy with the use of butter in a recipe, am I right?
 We'll use the butter to make the lemon, butter, and white wine sauce.